 “Considering his non-cooperative behaviour that had persisted for 37 minutes and his inability to listen to instructions, Officer Paquette arrested him for refusal at 12:18 a.m.
 She considered that Mr. Viau was not in a state to perform the tests and that he would not submit to them.
 Mr. Viau’s testimony corroborates that of Officer Paquette, although it differs as to the timing of the reading of the rights.
-He clearly testified that he never intended to blow into the breathalyzer instrument because no valid reason had been given to him justifying that he should blow.”
+He clearly testified that he never intended to blow into the breathalyzer instrument because no valid reason had been given to him justifying that he should blow.” n